If you follow us on Insta, then you know that recently Aida was busy exploring Israel and it was nothing short of incredible.

 Speaking of meals, I also swear that eating on the new time zones meal times helps massively.
 A lot of times I'm not hungry then so I just snack on something small to get acclimated.

-That said, the first few nights I arrive, I have found that having a nightcap can help me go to bed so long as it's not so much that it ends up having reverse effect and keeping me up all night.
+That said, the first few nights I arrive, I have found that having a nightcap can help me go to bed.
+Just be aware that depending on how many time zones you've crossed, having a cocktail or a glass of wine could have a reverse effect and keep you up all night.

 Depending on when you arrive at your destination, it can be a few hours or half a day that you need to stay awake.
 I've found that a teeny tiny power nap works wonders.
 In fact, my favorite thing is to do a coffee nap and then I'm good to go for hours.